And expected all day – with lightning on the side.

 The rain stops and I walk on a busy road with a huge shoulder right under the incoming flight path.
 Jets power in, prop planes float slowly by.

-Manurewa is a bit rough, garbage collects in the ponds and rivers, the houses abutting the park are a bit shabby, but people say hello when they pass me.
+Manurewa is a bit rough, garbage collects in the ponds and rivers, the houses abutting the park are shabby, but people say hello when they pass me.